Undergraduate Course: Scandinavian Literature 2 (ELCS08029)

 On completion of this course, the student will be able to:

-- Demonstrate a broad understanding of Scandinavian literature, including major literary periods and representative authors.
+- Construct clear and coherent arguments about modern Scandinavian literature, including major literary periods and representative authors

-- Engage with and interpret layers of meaning within individual texts and between groups of texts.
+- Interpret layers of meaning within individual texts and between groups of literary texts.

 |Graduate Attributes and Skills